46th G7 summit: Trump's proposed invitation to Russian President Vladimir Putin

 On June 2, 2020, Trump initiated a call with Russian President Vladimir Putin offering to invite him to the G7 meeting.
-(Russia was admitted to the G7 in 1997, but was expelled from the group in 2014 due to its aggressive actions, including the annexation of Crimea.)
 However, Trump's proposal to invite Putin was staunchly opposed by the UK and Canada.
 Canadian Prime Minister Justin Trudeau said that Russia's "continued disrespect and flaunting of international rules and norms is why it remains outside of the G7 and why it will continue to remain out" and a spokesman for the British government said that Russia should not be readmitted to the group "unless it ceases aggressive and destabilizing activity that threatens the safety of UK citizens and the collective security of our allies."

 The European Union agreed that Russia should not be readmitted to the G7, with EU chief diplomat Josep Borrell, the High Representative of the EU for Foreign Affairs and Security Policy, explaining that Trump did not have the unilateral power to change the permanent membership of the G7 or its scope: "The prerogative of the G7 chair, in this case the United States, is to issue guest invitations -- guest invitations reflect the host's priorities.
 But changing membership, changing the format on a permanent basis, is not a prerogative of the G7 chair."

 On August 10, 2020, Trump said that he had not decided whether to invite Putin, but this eventually became a moot point as the summit did not proceed.

 Participants

-The planned 46th G7 summit would have been the final summit for Japanese Prime Minister Shinzō Abe, U.S. President Donald Trump and Italian Prime Minister Giuseppe Conte.
+The planned 46th G7 summit would have been the final summit for Japanese Prime Minister Shinzō Abe and Italian Prime Minister Giuseppe Conte.
 However, it was ultimately cancelled due to the COVID-19 pandemic.
-Abe handed over the power to Yoshihide Suga on September 16, 2020; Trump handed over the power to Joe Biden on January 20, 2021; and Conte handed over the power to Mario Draghi on February 13, 2021.
+Abe handed over power to Yoshihide Suga on September 16, 2020 and Conte handed over power to Mario Draghi on February 13, 2021.

 Participants would have included the leaders of the G7 member states as well as representatives of the European Union.
-The President of the European Commission has been a permanently welcome participant, not a Nation member per se, at all meetings and decision-making since 1981.
+The President of the European Commission has been a permanently welcome participant, not a nation member per se, at all meetings and decision-making since 1981.

 Agenda

 Climate change

 Trump did not take part in the climate change mitigation discussions during the 44th meetings held in Canada or the 45th meetings held in France.
-When the administration announced that the 46th meetings were to be held at the Trump property in Florida, Trump's acting White House Chief of Staff Mick Mulvaney said, "climate change will not be on the agenda."
-President Trump's position on the 2015 Paris Climate Accord became stronger at the 2020 G20 meeting, following his US election defeat in November 2020.
+When the administration announced that the 46th meetings were to be held at the Trump property in Florida, Trump's acting White House Chief of Staff Mulvaney said, "climate change will not be on the agenda."